 The main changing stations on the Mexico City metro that you’re likely to pass through while visiting Mexico City are Tacuba (orange and blue), Hidalgo (blue and olive), Balderas (pink and olive), Tacubaya (pink, orange, and brown), and Centro Medico (olive and brown).

 Taking the Metro to and From the Mexico City Airport

-When you arrive at the Mexico City airport, you’ll need to get yourself to terminal one.
+When you arrive at the Benito Juarez airport in Mexico City, you’ll need to get yourself to terminal one.
 If you land in terminal two, head to the Aerotren (the monorail between terminal one and two) and tell them you want to go to terminal one to take the metro.
 Once in terminal one, just follow signs to the metro.